Updated: March 8, 2022 at 11:00 am PST

 - If someone on your staff tests positive for COVID-19 they should isolate at home; everyone on staff should be tested, wear masks and isolate until receiving a negative result.

-The virus and its variants continue to evolve, and we need to continue to adapt and adjust.
 Please continue to pray for our world, our nation, and our health care professionals.
 Pray for loved ones and strangers alike.
 We are all created in God’s image; be kind to one another, including yourselves.

 Stay safe.
 And wash your hands.